Crawling technicolor: WW or NG mechanism at fixed points?

 Section \ref{New} introduces crawling TC, a new dynamical mechanism for electroweak theory.
-It assumes the existence of an IR fixed point $\alphaIR$ in NG mode at which \emph{both} electroweak and conformal symmetry are hidden.
-This happens if there is a fermion condensate \footnote{A misconception that condensates decouple in the IR limit has crept into the literature; reasons why that idea fails are given in appendix \ref{decouple}.
-Having the chiral condensate act as a scale condensate was proposed for strong interactions in \cite{Ell70,Cre70}.
-This was later extended to QCD in chiral-scale perturbation theory \cite{CT1,CT2,CT3}, of which crawling TC is a technicolored analogue.
-Ref.~\cite{Golt16} cites \cite{CT1,CT2,CT3} as a forerunner for their TC theory, but the IR fixed point considered in \cite{Golt16} is actually in WW mode, as in walking TC. } $\langle\bar\psi\psi\rangle_\mathrm{vac}\neq 0$ at $\alphaIR$.
-Crawling TC differs from the standard theory, walking TC, in several key ways that are summarized in figure \ref{fig:beta} (left diagram for crawling TC and right diagram for walking TC).
-In crawling TC, the Higgs boson is identified as the pseudo-dilaton for $\alpha \lesssim \alphaIR$.
-Unlike other ``dilaton'' proposals, our pseudo-dilaton does \emph{not} decouple at $\alphaIR$ and so we can legitimately argue that it is naturally light for $\alpha \lesssim \alphaIR$.
-An explicit formula is derived for the pseudo-dilaton mass in terms of the parameters of the underlying gauge theory at the fixed point; this follows from a direct application of the CS analysis of section \ref{NGsolutions}.
+As indicated above, we assume the existence of an IR fixed point $\alphaIR$ in the NG mode at which \emph{both} electroweak and conformal symmetry are hidden.\footref{IRcond} This happens if there is a fermion condensate $\langle\bar\psi\psi\rangle_\text{vac}\neq 0$ at $\alphaIR$.
+Crawling TC differs from the standard theory---walking TC---in several key ways that are summarized in Fig.\ \ref{fig:beta} (left diagram for crawling TC and right diagram for walking TC).
+In crawling TC, the Higgs boson is identified as the pseudodilaton for $\alpha \lesssim \alphaIR$.
+Unlike other ``dilaton'' proposals, our pseudodilaton does \emph{not} decouple at $\alphaIR$ and so we can legitimately argue that it is naturally light for $\alpha \lesssim \alphaIR$.
+An explicit formula is derived for the pseudodilaton mass in terms of the parameters of the underlying gauge theory at the fixed point; this follows from a direct application of the CS analysis of Sec.\ \ref{NGsolutions}.